-Children’s Medical Center Dallas is one of the largest pediatric health care providers in the nation.
+Children’s Medical Center, part of Children’s Health System of Texas, is one of the largest pediatric health care providers in the nation.
 With nearly 50 specialty clinics and programs, Children’s is the primary pediatric teaching hospital for the University.
 UT Southwestern pediatric faculty comprise the hospital’s medical staff.
 Children’s is the only pediatric hospital in the Southwest with a designated Level I trauma center.

 Dallas Veterans Affairs Medical Center, a part of the VA North Texas Health Care System, is another valuable health care facility affiliated with the Medical Center.
 It is a general hospital with 544 beds and a full range of clinical facilities used by the Medical School’s undergraduates and residents.
 These facilities include medical and surgical services in all major specialty areas.
 All training is under the direction of the Dean’s Committee and is supervised by a large full-time staff augmented by consultants.

-Southwestern Institute of Forensic Sciences is on the Medical Center’s South Campus and serves as the base for teaching forensic medicine.
+Southwestern Institute of Forensic Sciences is located at 2355 North Stemmons Freeway (I-35E) and serves as the base for teaching forensic medicine.
 It comprises the Dallas County Criminal Investigation Laboratory and the Office of the County Medical Examiner.
 It also interacts closely with the Transplant Services Center.

 Methodist Hospitals of Dallas has several hospitals in the Dallas area.
 Methodist Dallas Medical Center, a 420-bed hospital, is the hub of the system, providing teaching connections with the Medical Center.
 Methodist Charlton Medical Center, which has 301 beds, offers a family medicine residency co-sponsored by the Medical School’s Department of Family and Community Medicine.

-John Peter Smith Hospital in Fort Worth, with 400 beds, is a component of the JPS Health Network.
-It is the site of the largest of UT Southwestern Medical School’s three-year residency training programs in family and community medicine.
+John Peter Smith Hospital in Fort Worth, with 400 beds, is a component of the JPS Health Network and serves as a clinical site for the Family Medicine Clerkship.

 Texas Health Presbyterian Hospital Dallas, with 866 beds, is a teaching hospital of UT Southwestern.
-Several clinical services of Presbyterian Hospital are closely related to the corresponding departments of the Medical School through affiliated residency programs.
+Several clinical services of Presbyterian Hospital are closely related to the corresponding departments of the Medical School through affiliated residency programs and rotations for medical students and physician assistant students.
 Several full-time faculty members are based there.